 A model for setting up informal advisory boards

-The Dutch Spatial Quality Teams is a mechanism initiated by College van Rijksadviseurs and are set up by a local, provincial or national authority.
+Spatial Quality Teams are set up by local, provincial or national authorities.

-The Spatial Quality Teams provide design capacity to the local, provincial or regional authority through informal advisory practices developed by multidisciplinary teams of experts, intervening in the early stages of planning and design processes.
-Although some of the Q-teams focus on the design review functions of specific urban development plans, several Q-teams are charged with a more proactive role promoting and enabling design quality within a defined jurisdiction.
+Spatial Quality Teams provide knowledge and design capacity to the local, provincial or regional authority through formal and informal advisory practices developed by multidisciplinary teams of experts, intervening in the early stages of planning and design processes.
+Although some of the Q-teams focus on the design review functions of specific urban development plans, several Q-teams are charged with a more proactive role promoting and enabling spatial quality within a defined jurisdiction.